TriumphyTheReal/Kitty/README.md

 You must connect a ADVANCED Computer to the monitor.

 ## Computer Setup
 Now that you have that done.
-You can copy and run this into your computer, and the rest will be done.
+You can copy and run this into your computer:
+  `w`
+and the rest will be done.

 # How to use
 When you open your computer, enter in `kitty` and the rest will be on the monitor!